-Hull Bay is an uncrowded stretch of sand with a handful of restaurants and basic beach facilities.
+Hull Bay is an uncrowded stretch of sand with basic beach facilities and a handful of restaurants serving authentic Virgin Island food.
 You’ll likely be paddling out next to people who have been here plenty of times at this local’s beach.

 Keep in mind that the bottom is rocky in places, so you may want to wear water shoes.
 The flip side of that is that the rocks create a perfect habitat for fish and sea creatures, offering some of the best snorkeling in the Caribbean in case you want to take a break from surfing.